PROFILE

 changes, but this has recently slowed because of

-falling birth rates.
+than predicted.
 High sanitary and health

 standards produce a life expectancy exceeding